Consistent Projection of Langevin Dynamics: Preserving Thermodynamics and Kinetics in Coarse-Grained Models: Numerical Example

 Using the CG simulation data and the gEDMD algorithm, we can compute yet another model for the learned generator in CG space.
 The corresponding timescales are depicted by the green line.
 Finally, we also apply the EDMD method at finite lag time to the CG simulation data, these timescales are represented by the red line.
 It is clear that all of these timescale estimates are in agreement within statistical error.
 These results show that we can evaluate transition timescales of the CG dynamics a priori by applying gEDMD to the full space training data.
 We can also assess the quality of the learned CG dynamics before running CG simulations.
 All of these results are consistent with the timescales we obtain after actually integrating the CG dynamics in time.

-We also apply PCCA+ to the eigenvectors of the CG generator built upon the integrated dataset.
+We also apply robust Perron Cluster Cluster Analysis (PCCA+) algorithm~\cite{deuflhard_robust_2005} to the eigenvectors of the CG generator built upon the integrated dataset to assign to each sample point a degree of membership to each meta stable state.
 As depicted in Figure~\ref{fig:sde_int_beta1}C, we can confirm that meta stable states are also recovered.
 We conclude that all dynamical properties related to slow transitions are successfully retained by the learned dynamics.

 Lastly, we repeat the same experiment for the case of $\beta = 2$.
 Figure~\ref{fig:sde_int_beta2} shows the results, which confirm all of our findings for the previous setting.
 We note that the CG dynamics are significantly more meta stable than for $\beta = 1$, as the oscillations around the minima are smaller and transitions occur rarely.
 In fact, extremely long CG simulations were needed to obtain statistically significant reference values.
 This highlights the value of our proposed approach: we can faithfully predict CG dynamics without long-time simulations, and their transition timescales without explicit integration of the CG dynamics.